stasyanko/ggmetrix/README.md

 - gauge metrics type
 - basic auth for admin panel
 - auth in header like jwt
-- cLient libs for node.js, php, go
+- client libs for node.js, php, go